mkicjn/paraforth/README.md

 Hopefully soon there will be compiling words and a more complete vocabulary.
 For now, though, it really is just a proof of concept.

+To anyone reading this, be aware that I'm developing this project in my spare time outside of work.
+Progress will be very slow.